Short story by Michael Botur

-Each of us Googled ‘btw’ and ‘y’all,’ figured those mysteries out, then, as secretary, I sheepishly asked, on behalf of the club, which “seats” Miranda was referring to.
+Each of us Googled ‘btw’ and ‘y’all,’ figured those mysteries out, then wesheepishly asked which “seats” Miranda was referring to.
 Was Miranda organising tickets for the March 4th public library launch of Beatrice Philgren’s Polish Plum Cultivars: Secrets Revealed?

 ‘Seats 4 prizegiving ceremony PPlz Choice u dummies,’ she wrote back.
 ‘C da medal up close sit in front row support my black ass.’

-The Writers Festival pumped Auckland with so much faith in the written word we were almost exhausted by the time the awards ceremony arrived on the final night.
+The Writers Festival pumped the city with so much hype we were almost exhausted by the time the awards ceremony arrived on the final night.

-There were crime scene photos printed on every bus under Lee Child’s hard, punchy name.
-Helicopters delivered Booker Prize-winners onto rooftop helipads so they could descend to the stage unmolested by shrieking librarian fans.
-We saw a hologram of Michael Crichton deliver a lecture on afterlife literature.
-We queued front row seats for Chimamanda Ngozi Adichie and Zadie Smith and Lionel Shriver.
+There were buses printed with Lee Child’s hard, punchy name.
+There were choppers delivering Booker Prize-winners onto rooftop helipads so they could descend to the stage unmolested by shrieking librarians.
+There was a hologram of Michael Crichton delivering a lecture on ‘literary necromancy.’
+We queued for front row seats for Chimamanda Ngozi Adichie and A. J. Finn and Kazuo Ishiguro.
 The seats in front of Miranda’s award ceremony?
 We’d RSVP’d those, paid our $140 a ticket.
 That gave us the power to leave them empty.
 Human-sized holes in the audience.
-Invisible statements.
+Conspicuous absences.

-Carved into the People’s Choice Award were both Miranda Lilith Pruitt’s legal name and what she called her “Soul Name.”
-The award was carved from a shoulderblade supposed to have belonged to Dylan Thomas.
+Carved into the People’s Choice Award were both Miranda Lilith Pruitt’s legal name and Miranda X, which she called her “Soul Name.”
+The award was carved from the oak desk of Janet Frame, word had it.

 The last workshops and soirees and lectures wound down.
-There was a shared supper at which bloggers and agents and superstar erotica writers forgot their differences and downed champagne.
+There was a shared supper at which mummy bloggers and agents and superstar erotica writers forgot their differences and downed champagne.
 After this – we’ve since been told – the literati then filed into the theatre, the drums rolled, and the audience bathed the stage in applause.
-As the lights searched for her, Miranda walked awkwardly onto the rectangle of black in the middle of which waited a man with a plaque and a bone and a giant cheque, apparently.
-We’ve heard she blinked in the stark white power-light and stuck her black power fist in the air, trying to look confident while searching the black clapping void for any sign of tired old smalltown directionless indie authors she might recognise.
+As the lights searched for her, Miranda walked awkwardly onto the rectangle of black in the middle of which waited a man with a plaque and a giant cheque, apparently.
+We’ve heard she blinked in the stark white beam of light and stuck her fist in the air, trying to look confident while searching the black clapping void for any sign of smalltown directionless indie authors she might recognise.
 We imagine the presenter, Nobel Prize for Literature winner J. M. Coetzee, must have looked like a fool.
 Fool, too, was the award recipient, who finally accepted the award when she could prevaricate no longer.
-Miranda walked to the edge of the stage.
-Her lip appeared to tremble as she squinted to try and fight the light and find love amid an ocean of black strangers in which sat no parents and no friends.
-As for us?
-We were in the in the foyer, lined up, hand on the door, shushing the usher.
+Miranda tiptoed to the edge of the stage.
+Her lip appeared to tremble as she squinted, cupping a hand over her brow, trying to spot genuine admirers amid an ocean of tuxedoed strangers in which sat no parents and no friends.

-Just as Miranda was about to sob into her hands and accept the collapse of the most important day of her life, we filed in, clopping through the black past row after row of tuxedoed journalist and English student and German publisher, making gasping heads turn.
-In marched Beatrice and Sir Richard and Gladys and 36 others and finally Magnus, who had a red rose clutched between his teeth.
+Just as Miranda was about to sob into her hands and accept the collapse of the most important day of her life, we filed in, clopping through the darkness past row after row of journalists and English students and German publishers, making gasping heads turn.
+In marched Beatrice and Sir Richard and Gladys and myself and 36 others and finally Magnus.

 We marched til the stage stopped us and lined up in front of 40 empty seats we wouldn’t need.
 We looked at one another.
+Coetzee polished his spectacles as he peered down from the stage, unsure what he was seeing.
 We breathed in synchrony.
-First we began slowly slapping our thighs, then our chests, then the right elbow, then the left, showing Miranda our teeth and tongues, scorching her as the emotion boiled out of our eyes as our voices erupted.
+First we began slowly slapping our thighs, then our chests, then the right elbow, then the left, showing Miranda our teeth and tongues.

 KA MATE!
 KA MATE!
 Ka ora!
 Ka ora!